tarang1998/-EKS-and-Monitoring-with-OpenTelemetry/README.md

 - Individually apply each file to ensure resources deploy successfully.
 - Alternatively, apply all files recursively from the root folder containing the organized files to deploy everything at
 - Validate resource deployment by checking the status of pods, services, and Debug any issues by reviewing pod logs or describing problematic resources.
-- Compress the organized folder of split YAML files into a ZIP file and include it as part of the
+- Compress the organized folder of split YAML files into a ZIP file

 ### Deliverables
 - Screenshots of the created folder structure containing the split YAML